shinyay/hello-devcontainer-with-cobol/README.md

-# Dev Container Temp[late for COBOL
+# Dev Container Template for COBOL

 This is a template for creating a dev container for COBOL development.

 ## Description
+This template provides a development environment for COBOL using Dev Container functionality.
+It includes GnuCOBOL compiler and necessary tools for COBOL development.

 ## Demo

 ## Features
+- GnuCOBOL compiler
+- Development Container support

-- feature:1
+- VS Code integration
-- feature:2
+- Docker based environment

 ## Requirement
+- Docker Engine
+- VS Code
+- Dev Container extension for VS Code

 ## Usage
+1. Clone this repository
+2. Open in VS Code
+3. Click "Reopen in Container" when prompted

 ## Installation